balrogsamson/ea-shard-system/README.md

 * Create custom bonuses unique to the shard system.

 ### Project Challenges ###
-* Shards need to be balanced.
-We intend to release shards in incremental updates by generation.
-First generation shards are planned to provide base stat bonuses.
-Each generation should grow in complexity or ingenuity.
+* Shards need balance.
+We intend to remedy this by using incremental updates to test and release.
+First generation shards are planned to provide base stat bonuses whereas second and third will grow in complexity.
 * Queues will start as player specific and may eventually move to global (one script being the gatekeeper for database interaction).
 This is necessary.
 If a player were to kill 500 monsters in one swoop, 500 updates will be pushed.
 With the queue, after n seconds, 1 update will be pushed.
 Implementation is the major challenge.